christina-cook/self-care-center/README.md

 ![Screenshot of welcome message](assets/README-images/welcome-message.png)

-3. From the main page, you have the option to choose the type of message you'd like to receive: either an affirmation (thoughts of positive self-empowerment) or a mantra (a phrase that can be repeated again and again during your mindfulness practice
+3. From the main page, you have the option to choose the type of message you'd like to receive: either an affirmation (thoughts of positive self-empowerment) or a mantra (a phrase that can be repeated again and again during your mindfulness practice).

 4. Once you've made your selection, click `Receive Message` to display a message in the box below.